Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Callback Templates.md

 > **Warning**: _For Note related callbacks, the parameters on HScript are replaced with just the Note itself; Example: `note.noteType`_.

 ### goodNoteHit(membersIndex, noteData, noteType, isSustainNote)
+> **Note**: `Function_Stop` is able to be used on this callback, BUT weirdly enough, it is only used to prevent the HScript version from getting called; For the HScript version to work, Lua version must be returning `Function_Continue`.

 Triggered if the <ins>player hits a note</ins>.

 - `membersIndex` - The note member id.